 But at the same time, choosing the wrong influencer could be an expensive mistake.

-Today, I’m going to show you what are the most important considerations when choosing an influencer for your brand.
+Today, I’m going to show you how to find influencers for your brand -what are the most important considerations when choosing an influencer.

 Let’s have a quick look at your possibilities.